 You read that right!
 These Asian stuffed kale leaves are kid friendly!
-Just leave off the Siracha 🙂 I wanted to create something different from typical stuffed cabbage rolls and I did not want to smother it in tomato sauce.
+Just leave off the Sriracha 🙂 I wanted to create something different from typical stuffed cabbage rolls and I did not want to smother it in tomato sauce.
 So this stuffing is my take on an Asian Kale Roll!

 Kale in our Veggie box…again!